corrode/corrode.github.io/content/blog/expressions/index.md

 let x = if condition { 1 } else { 2 };
 ```

-This explains the absence of the ternary operator  in Rust.
-I.e., there is no `x = condition ?
-1 : 2;` in Rust as there is in C, Java, or TypeScript.
+This explains the absence of the ternary operator  in Rust (there is no `x = condition ?
+1 : 2;`).
-It's simply not needed because `if` is so expressive.
+It's simply not needed because `if` is equally concise but more versatile.

 Also note that in comparison to Go, our variable `x` does not need to be mutable.

-In combination with pattern matching, expressions in Rust are even more powerful:
+In combination with pattern matching, expressions in Rust become even more powerful:

 ```rust
 let (a, b) = if condition { ("first", true) } else { ("second", false) };